Everyone has heard of Mardi Gras- the exciting street festival with iconic purple, green and gold colours, feathers, beads and parades.

 Check out our article “How to book a fire performer” to see what type of fire performer would best suit your venue and event.

-There are many exciting options, your fire performers could warm your guests up on their arrival with a welcome performance outside the venue entrance, they could walk as part of a parade with ambient, flowing fire skills or perform a fire stage show.
+There are many exciting options, your fire performers could warm your guests up on their arrival with a welcome performance outside the venue entrance.
+They could walk as part of a parade with ambient, flowing fire skills or perform a fire stage show.
 Or if you want to modernise your event- just like some of the Krewes do- you could book an LED performer to act as a futuristic flambeaux at your event.

 Parades